docker/docs/README.md

 [https://docs.docker.com/](https://docs.docker.com/).

 Feel free to send us pull requests and file issues.
-Our docs are completely open source and we deeply appreciate contributions from the Docker community!
+Our docs are completely open source and we sincerely appreciate contributions from the Docker community!

 ## Provide feedback